 Places to see snowdrops

-The first few months of the year can be gloomy, but seeing a swathe of snowdrops is one way to brighten the winter months.
+Seeing a swathe of snowdrops is one way to brighten the winter months.
 Despite the cold, these hardy little flowers can be found thriving in pastures, woods, ditches and orchards everywhere.
 After a long winter their brilliant white petals and green leaves are a welcome sight, signalling the growth of new life.
 Discover the best places to see these pretty white flowers near you.

 Flowering between January and March, snowdrops are one of the first signs of life in gardens after the long winter months.

 Our garden experts take great care of these delicate little blooms, and now they’re passing on some of their favourite facts and top tips so you can create your own mini carpets of snowdrops at home.